 In other cases the piping to and from the EPRS causes problem, the mechanical forces during venting are significant, and may result in movements of the pipework, bending and subsequent blocking of the vent.
-In one such case, the blocking of a vent line resulted in rupture of a reactor, debris ejected 50 m, and flames punching a hole in the building roof and rising to a height of 30 m.
 For 2-phase flow from runaway reactions along large bore vent lines, the reaction forces can be huge, and we have seen cases where the strength of the building structure was insufficient to allow the vent line to be correctly anchored.
 And other cases where rupture of the vent line due to poor anchoring caused a secondary and far more severe incident.
 This shows the importance of PSSR for EVERY startup, not just when the equipment is new.